 Regis College offers four distinct entry level Master programs in theology.
-The twenty unit Master of Theological Studies offers those with an established professional identity an opportunity to enrich their work and personal lives with a trans-disciplinary study of theology.
-The twenty unit Master of Arts in Ministry and Spiritualty offers those with five years of ministry or other similar experience an opportunity for reflection, professional development and personal integration.
-The thirty unit Master of Divinity offers newcomers to ministry the first formation required for ordained or lay ministry in the Roman Catholic tradition.
-The eight to ten unit Master of Sacred Theology provides a fourth year of first formation focused on the practice of ministry.
+The twenty-unit Master of Theological Studies offers those with an established professional identity an opportunity to enrich their work and personal lives with a trans-disciplinary study of theology.
+The twenty-unit Master of Arts in Ministry and Spiritualty offers those with five years of ministry or other similar experience an opportunity for reflection, professional development and personal integration.
+The thirty-unit Master of Divinity offers newcomers to ministry the first formation required for ordained or lay ministry in the Roman Catholic tradition.
+The eight to ten-unit Master of Sacred Theology provides a fourth year of first formation focused on the practice of ministry.

 Students in advanced research oriented programs at Regis College are provided with a context rooted in Scripture and tradition, enlivened by a communal sense of God’s love in Jesus Christ, and stimulated by the questions and challenges of our culture.
 They are prepared for their vocation of theological scholarship in its dimensions of learning, research and teaching in a thorough and systematic way, according to the level of their program.
 Advanced programs are administered through the Toronto School of Theology.
 For more information about the offerings, the application process and financial aid, please click here.
-For a special notice about admissions into the conjoint ThD and the DMin in the 2013-2014 academic year, please see the TST website.

 As an educational institute holding both ecclesiastical and civil charters, Regis College also offers three ecclesiastical degrees recognized across Canada and around the world.
-The thirty unity Bachelor of Sacred Theology is a "first-cycle" program, corresponding the the Master of Divinity, that provides first formation in ministry.
+The thirty-unit Bachelor of Sacred Theology is a "first-cycle" program, corresponding to the Master of Divinity, that provides first formation in ministry.
 The two year, "second cycle," Licentiate in Sacred Theology provides the basic level of competence to teach theology in many Roman Catholic schools and is often pursued in conjunction with a research oriented advanced master program.
 The "third cycle" Doctor of Sacred Theology offers the in depth preparation required to teach at an advanced level or exercise other creative forms of leadership in the Church.

 Regis College is the Jesuit School of Theology at the University of Toronto and a Founding Member of the Toronto School of Theology.